-In 2016 they released their first album Sanpek, which was successfully received, and allowed them to tour in Mauritius and internationally in France and Switzerland in 2018.
+In 2016 they released their first album Sanpek, which was successfully received, and enabled them to tour in Mauritius and internationally in France and Switzerland in 2018.

 ”Patyatann” is a composite word in Mauritian Creole, which literally means: It was not expected.
 This word was chosen because it chronicles the extraordinary journey of the band and its singular musical style.
 Patyatann’s repertoire is built upon the cultural diversity of Mauritius by incorporating elements of traditional Mauritian music, but also sonorities from the Indian Ocean and beyond.

-The band brings together elements of eastern (including African, Chinese and Indian) and western influences, which are part of the Mauritian identity and resonate in other parts of an increasingly multicultural world.
+The band brings together elements of Indian, Chinese, European and African music, which are part of the Mauritian identity.

-Patyatann’s music, lyrics and melodies aim to inspire and convey strong values by addressing themes such as the respect and love for nature, generosity, spirituality, relationship with others, and the importance of being open to the diversity of this world.
+Patyatann’s music, lyrics and melodies aim to inspire and convey strong values by addressing themes such as respect and love for nature, generosity, spirituality, openness with others, and the importance of embracing the diversity of this world.